amoffat/HeimdaLLM/docs/source/blog/posts/safe-sql-execution.rst

 not going away any time soon.
 For them to work together effectively, tooling needs to bridge the gap to make them safer.

-The most promising solutions are cloned databases and constraint validators, because they are theoretically complete solutions that can offer the highest levels of security.
-They vary primarily in their complexity and flexibility: cloned databases views are a high-complexity allowlist, while constraint validators are a low-complexity allowlist or denylist.
+The most promising solutions are cloned databases and static analysis, because they are theoretically complete solutions that can offer the highest levels of security.
+They vary primarily in their complexity and flexibility: cloned databases views are a high-complexity allowlist, while static analysis is a low-complexity allowlist or denylist.

 Other, non-complete solutions should not be considered if you value the safety of your